taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

   ...
 ~~~~~~~~

 The last column with the `archive` property name will not be used yet, but will be used in a later point in time.
 Second, you can pass this object to your `Story` component.
-Still the `Stories` component has the object to use it later on for the column headings.
+Still the `Stories` component has access to the object to use it later on for the column headings.

 {title="src/components/Stories.js",lang="javascript"}
 ~~~~~~~~